dmalvia/gutenberg/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+# Steps
+1. Clone the git repo.
+2. cd Project Directory
+3. Install dependencies using npm install
+4. ng serve -o to open the project in browser

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.